 • The user didn’t receive the confirmation code, etc.

-Set up the checkout in such a way that after the form is filled in, the order is automatically formed.
-If technical errors occur during payment,
+To minimize bounce rate, you can set up the checkout so that after the form is filled in, the order is automatically formed.

 • Provide an option of changing the payment method;